IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     **b**.
 Purpose: select the **Education** purpose tile.

     !!!
-Tip "For actual client pilots..."
+Tip "For client pilots..."
         For client pilots, set the **Purpose** field in the reservation to **Pilot** and provide an opportunity number to receive a longer reservation.

     **c**.
 Purpose description: enter a description, for example: Level 4 education.